-Coffee, fish blood, mink poop and bird droppings all find their way onto the boat carpet.
-Here are the top tips to get stains out of the carpet in the cottage boat.
+Coffee, fish blood, mink poop, and bird droppings all find their way onto the boat carpet.
+Here are the top tips to get stains out of the carpet on the cottage boat.

 What is the best mixture to use for cleaning stains in the boat?

 The boat takes a real beating during the cottage season.

 Whether it’s soil, food, drinks or fish guts, the boat always seems to get dirty and we often wait until the end of the season to clean it.